Choosing More Sustainable Christmas Trees

-Keep pets away from Christmas trees due to pine needles, tinsel & decorations (very tempting to cats).
-Secure the tree well to stop it tipping over, especially if pets like to paw at the branches.
-Stick to non-toxic ornament materials, and don’t leave food-based decorations within reach of pets or small children.
+Keep pets away from Christmas trees due to pine needles, tinsel & decorations.
+Secure the tree well to stop it tipping over.
+Use non-toxic ornaments and don’t leave food-based decorations within reach.

 Holly and mistletoe are also unsafe near animal friends.
 Read more on keeping pets safe at Christmas.